Russian fighter jet forces down U.S. military drone over Black Sea, U.S. says

 The Russian Defense Ministry issued a statement with a starkly different take on the incident.

-The ministry said Russian radar noticed a "lethal MQ-9" drone heading toward the Russian border on Tuesday morning.
+The ministry said Russian radar noticed an MQ-9 drone heading toward the Russian border on Tuesday morning.

 Russia then launched Russian fighter jets "with the goal of identifying" the aircraft, which it claimed was flying with its transponders off.
 This would make it more difficult to identify, and Russia said it was in violation of notifications it had issued.